Xomega-Net/Xomega.Docs/docs/platform/unique-features.md

 Our open-source Xomega Framework has been designed to allow you to write the bulk of your presentation and service logic in a **platform-agnostic** way, which you can then hook into a thin platform-specific layer.

-On the presentation layer, the same common logic can be shared not just between web clients, such as Blazor Server, WebAssembly, or even legacy ASP.NET WebForms, but also between **other types of clients**, such as WPF desktop applications or even with the future multi-platform MAUI applications, when they become supported.
+On the presentation layer, the same common logic can be shared not just between web clients, such as Blazor Server, WebAssembly, or even legacy ASP.NET WebForms, but also between **other types of clients**, such as WPF desktop applications or even with the multi-platform MAUI applications, when those become supported.

 On the service layer side, the same services that you build can be either invoked directly, e.g., from Blazor Server apps, or exposed via REST API, e.g., for WebAssembly apps, or even through the legacy WCF framework.
 This also allows you to easily add **another communication layer**, such as gRPC, with little to no changes to your services.